timescale/docs/api/time_bucket_ng.md

 (3 rows)
 ```

-See the [Continuous Aggregates][2] docs for the general information about
-continuous aggregates and how to use them.
+For more information, see the [continuous aggregates documentation][caggs].

 [1]: https://docs.timescale.com/api/latest/hyperfunctions/time_bucket/